jsheradin/otter2_misc/README.md

 Fastboot screen should then show up (traffic light).

+**Caution:** If something goes wrong, you won't be able to get back into fastboot to fix it without a fastboot cable.

 #### Method 2
 Make, borrow, or buy a "fastboot cable" with the following pinout